First impeachment of Sara Duterte: June 27: House prosecution panel responds to the Vice President's Answer Ad Cautelam

-Impeachment trial
+Cancelled impeachment trial

 Senator-judges

 16 out of the sitting 24 senators needed to vote Duterte to be liable in one of the impeachable offenses for her to be removed as vice president and be perpetually disqualified from holding any public office.

 The terms of 12 senators in the 19th Congress expired on June 30, 2025.
 Had the Senate convened as a court in the 20th Congress, these lawmakers would not be able to take part unless they won a fresh mandate in the 2025 election.
 There have been arguments that the case could and could not crossover to the 20th Congress.